 There are two primary methods for mixing your cleaning solutions: proportioning and batch mixing.

-• Batch Mixing: Involves manually mixing your chlorine and water into one tank.
+- Batch Mixing: Involves manually mixing your chlorine and water into one tank.
 While it offers control over the mixture, it can be time-consuming and less consistent.
-It should be noted that surfactants cannot be used with batch mixing.
+It should be noted that surfactants need to be used within a certain time frame after batch mixing to maintain the quality of the soft wash mix.

 Proportioning is generally more efficient and user-friendly, especially for beginners.